Jinja, Uganda: History

-Jinja was among the Ugandan cities affected by the Uganda–Tanzania War of 1978–1979.
-After the Fall of Kampala to the coalition of the Tanzania People's Defence Force (TPDF) and the Uganda National Liberation Army (UNLA), Ugandan President Idi Amin initially fled to Jinja.
-There, he attempted to rally remnants of the Uganda Army (UA).
-According to journalist Nelson Bwire Kapo, Amin even declared Jinja the new capital of Uganda, but soon fled to Arua and from there into exile.
-Parts of the local UA garrison belonging to the Eagle Colonel Gaddafi Battalion remained, drunkenly harassing and murdering local civilians, but most soldiers gradually deserted and fled Jinja.
-The TPDF and their UNLA allies assaulted Jinja on 22 April 1979, occupying the city after encountering little resistance.
+Jinja was one of the Ugandan cities affected by the Uganda–Tanzania War of 1978–1979.
+After the Fall of Kampala to the coalition of the Tanzania People's Defence Force (TPDF) and the Uganda National Liberation Army (UNLA), Ugandan President Idi Amin initially fled to Jinja, where he attempted to regroup the remnants of the Uganda Army (UA).
+According to journalist Nelson Bwire Kapo, Amin even proclaimed Jinja the new capital of Uganda, though he soon retreated to Arua, and from there went into exile.

+Elements of the local Uganda Army garrison, notably the Eagle Colonel Gaddafi Battalion, remained in the city, reportedly engaging in drunken behavior, harassment, and killings of civilians.
+However, most soldiers eventually deserted and left Jinja.
+On 22 April 1979, the TPDF and their UNLA allies assaulted Jinja, occupying the city after encountering little resistance.
 The remaining UA troops mostly fled, and Jinja's civilian residents greeted the TPDF-UNLA force with cheers.
 The operation was accompanied by some looting in the city.
 Following the end of hostilities, Tanzanian officers reportedly used Jinja as a hub to transport stolen goods from Uganda to Mwanza, including cars, tons of coffee, large amounts of gasoline, and war materiel.